Best practice in responding

 Feedback from Remote:

-Adam uses the STAR Method to focus on specific examples and his role in the outcome.
+Sarah uses the STAR Method to focus on specific examples and her role in the outcome.

 Example of a bad STAR Response